koto-moya/Stochastic-Gradient-Descent/README.md

 ### Step 2: Make predictions

-Calculate the predictiosn given your init parameters
+Calculate the predictions given your init parameters

 > to graph you need to use .detach() on predictions to get the tensor values since grad is applied